See a Doctor Within 15 Minutes

 Stress from reading the news online isn’t the only downside to computer use: our increased reliance on technology may also be harming our posture and our bodies.

-Sitting with your head drooping while looking at your phone or tablet causes a lot of stress, leading to unnecessary neck and shoulder pain.
+Sitting with your head drooping while looking at your phone or tablet causes stress, leading to unnecessary neck and shoulder pain.

 Fortunately, you can relieve pain with commonsense activity modifications and exercises.
 In this article, we’ll explore tech neck: its causes, effects, and solutions through simple exercises to avoid pain and discomfort.